Kristina01111000/Drws_site/README.md

 Things im waiting for from dr w:
 - email  list for current clients, on hold
 - new video explaining the 30 day challenge - probably not until summer
-- new description for products
-- new email for the emails to be sent from
 - more lesson videos